danieljsmarda/BodyTweets/README.md

 # BodyTweets

-Welcome.
+Welcome!
 This repository contains the relevant code for the paper "BodyTweets: Foundations for Social Media Analysis of Body-Based Language".
 This was a thesis paper for the MSc in Data Science at EPFL in Lausanne, Switzerland.
 You can find the report at [report.pdf](report.pdf).
 The rough structure of the repo is as follows.

 The bulk of the data acquisition and processing code can be found in the [tweets_code](tweets_code) directory.
 In separate files, this directory contains python scripts for: